InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 # Actions

+## nissue
-## nissue : issue native token to an account by the system depository
+Issue native token to an account by the system depository
 * d1 must be the system depository registered and authroized by [yx.system](../../contracts/yx.system/).
 * In this example, 4,DKRW is the native token.
 ```